Geotab/sdk-dotnet-samples/GetCount/README.md

 # Get Count

- This example demonstrates how to get a count the number of devices in a database using the MyGeotab API.
+ This example demonstrates how to get a count the number of entities in a database using the MyGeotab API.
+ This examples also demonstrates how to use searches using the MyGeptab API.

 Steps:

 1. Create API from command line arguments.
 1. Authenticate the user.
-1. Get the count of devices.
+1. Get the count of entities.

 ## Prerequisites